-Founded in 2010, Fiverr gets its name because many of its sellers offer services for as little as $5.
-Now, four gigs are sold every second, and the platform has handled over 50 million transactions to date.
+Founded in 2010, Fiverr gets its name because many of its sellers offer services for as little as $5 and the platform has handled over 50 million total transactions to date.
 In fact, one gig is sold every four seconds.
 We chose Fiverr as the best platform for beginners because its reputation for offering low-cost gigs makes it suitable for freelancers looking to build their portfolios.

 Fiverr skews heavily toward creative and design fields, but some sellers offer project management, legal, career counseling, relationship coaching, IT services, and more.
 To get started as a Fiverr seller, create a free profile highlighting your areas of expertise and then add the services or “gigs” you’re offering to potential clients.
 As a seller, you can add up to seven unique packages to the Gig section of your profile.
 You can also send custom offers to potential clients.

-Fiver takes a 20% commission of every sale made and holds your payment for 14 days after you complete a job because they offer a 14-day refund guarantee to clients.
+Fiverr takes a 20% commission of every sale made (Including tips) and holds your payment for 14 days after you complete a job because they offer a 14-day refund guarantee to clients.
 Once 14 days have passed, sellers can deposit their earnings into a bank account or PayPal account.

 Best for Non-Digital Jobs : TaskRabbit